gashug/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c - program that prints the size of various data types.

-100-intel - script that generates assembly code of a C code and saves in an output file.
+100-intel - script that generates the assembly code (Intel syntax) of a C code and saves it in an output file.

-101-quote.c - program that prints a statement exactly.
+101-quote.c -  program that prints without using any functions listed in the NAME section of the man (3) printf or man (3) puts